irfan798/head-pulse-track/README.md

 ## Warning
-Base of this implementation is made in 3 days for a hackathon, so there are still plenty of bugs and ugly fixes
+Base of this implementation is made in 3 days for a hackathon, so there are still plenty of bugs and ugly hacks.

-__Sampling Frequency__ or __FPS__ for video is important for getting accurate results from FFT and Bandpass filter
+__Sampling Frequency__ or __FPS__ for video is important for getting accurate results from FFT and Bandpass filter.

-All push requests and questions are welcome
+All push requests and questions are welcome.

 # Usage

-For using algorithm on paper
+For using algorithm from paper:
 ```bash
 python main.py --graph
 ```